 Dealing with the perpetrator

 - Presume the innocence of the suspect.
 Even if the suspect seems “obviously guilty”, she/he should be treated neutrally.
-The treatment of the suspect according to the legislation is always in the best interests of the victim.
+The treatment of the suspect according to the legislation is always in the victim’s best interest.

-- Ensure a thorough and well documented report that details investigations conducted, and actions taken is completed.
+- Ensure a thorough and well-documented report that details the investigations conducted and the actions taken.

-- Establish and maintain organizational accountability throughout the investigation process.
+- Establish and maintain organisational accountability throughout the investigation process.

 In police forces, the role of the frontline management is essential.
-Domestic violence is not just a question for detectives or frontline responders who need means, time and training.
-Managers should have the right overviews of the situation regarding processes and partnerships to improve, if necessary, the situation of FLR.
+Domestic violence is not just a question for detectives or frontline responders who need means, time, and training.
+Managers should have a good overview of the situation regarding processes and partnerships to improve, if necessary, the situation of FLR.

 - Encourage frontline responders and detectives in these types of investigations.

-- Take care of frontline responders regarding physical and psychological impacts risks on investigators and first responders.
+- Take care of frontline responders and investigators regarding the risk of physical and psychological impacts on them.

-- Ensure a follow-up of different cases in liaison with other stakeholders.
+- Ensure a follow-up of different cases in cooperation with other stakeholders.
 This is essential for the right allocation of resources.

-- Provide sufficient training and lessons learned to improve skills and knowledge, which involves local partnerships.
+- Provide sufficient training and lessons learned to improve skills and knowledge; involve local partnerships.

-- One of the levers of the approach is to ensure that during their basic and lifelong trainings, managers are trained on that issues (awareness, tools, tips, etc.).
+- One of the levers of the approach is to ensure that managers are trained on these issues (awareness, tools, tips, etc.) during their basic and lifelong trainings.

-Describe as many unlawful acts as possible on the record or into the official note, at least:
+Record as many unlawful acts as possible or put them into the official note, at least:

 - the last violent event.

-With the victim, try to define as best as possible for each event where and when it took place.
+With the victim, try to define for each event where and when it took place.
 Try to get the best possible description of the individual acts of violence from the victim.
-Pay particular attention when describing psychological violence:
+Pay particular attention when psychological violence is described.

-- why, according to the victim, an individual act occurred,
+- According to the victim, why did an individual act occurr

 - On request, minor injuries and sexual assaults should be prosecuted; this must be explicitly stated when the injured party makes a request for prosecution.

-- Provide any evidence: SMS, email, places and time of action; tracking, etc. devices.
+- Provide any evidence: SMS, email, place, and time of action; tracking devices, etc.

-- The victim should point to persons who know something about violence.
+- The victim should point to persons who know something about the violence.

-- If the injured party brings with her/him documents and personal records, enter them in the record or official note.
+- If the injured party brings documents and personal records with her/him, enter them in the record or official note.

-- Confidential person of the injured party (victims) can be present in the interview, their presence and role have to be recorded (you could offer support, but you may not make statements in place of the injured party).
+- People that the injured party (victims) trusts can be present in the interview, their presence and role have to be recorded (you could offer support, but you may not make statements for the injured party).

-If you do not have a report or the victim refuses or cannot speak to you, but you have detected the suspicion of committing a crime, make an official note and enter all the circumstances known at that time.
+If you do not have a report or the victim refuses or cannot speak to you, but you are suspecting a crime, make an official note and enter all the circumstances known at that time.

-Pre-trial / hearing processes in criminal justice matters include bail hearings, committal hearings, selection of charges, decision to prosecute and preparation for criminal trial.
+Pre-trial/hearing processes in criminal justice matters include bail hearings, committal hearings, selection of charges, decision to prosecute and preparation for criminal trial.
 In civil and family matters they include interim child custody/support orders, discovery procedures in civil cases, and preparation for trial or hearing.
-In administrative law matters, such as criminal injuries compensation schemes, it is recognized that this can be pursued in the absence of or in addition to criminal and/or civil cases and include providing supporting documentation for applications.
+In administrative law matters, such as criminal injuries compensation schemes, it is recognised that this can be pursued in the absence of or in addition to criminal and/or civil cases and include providing supporting documentation for applications.

-Although the pre-trial process is only partly part of the job description of a police officer, the following most important aspects should be kept in mind to know what happens after your job is done.
+Although the pre-trial process is only a small part of a police officer’s job description, the following most important aspects should be kept in mind to know what happens after your job is done.